Cheat Engine

-Cheat Engine (CE) is a proprietary, source available freeware memory scanner/debugger created by Eric Heijnen ("Byte, Darke") for the Windows operating system.
+Cheat Engine (CE) is a memory scanner/debugger created by Eric Heijnen ("Byte, Dark") for the Windows operating system in 2000.
 Cheat Engine is mostly used for cheating in computer games and is sometimes modified and recompiled to support new games.
 It searches for values input by the user with a wide variety of options that allow the user to find and sort through the computer's memory.
 Cheat Engine can also create standalone trainers that can operate independently of Cheat Engine, often found on user forums or at the request of another user.

-While it is source-available, it is not free and open source software, as its license contains restrictions on redistribution.

 Features

 Cheat Engine can view the disassembled memory of a process and allow the addition and/or alteration of game states to give the user advantages such as infinite health, time, or ammunition.
 It also has some Direct3D manipulation tools, allowing vision through walls "Wallhacking" and zooming in/out "FOV changes", and with some advanced configuration, Cheat Engine can move the mouse to get a certain texture into the center of the screen.
 This is commonly used to create aimbots.
 However, the main use for Cheat Engine is in single player aspect of games, and its use in multiplayer games is discouraged.

 As of version 6.1, Cheat Engine can produce game trainers from the tables.
 While trainers generated in this way are typically very large for their intended purpose, generally used for testing purposes, some have been released by trainers groups as "final" versions, and even some popular sites are fully based on CE trainers due to the ease of trainer creation with CE.
 However, despite their popularity, CE trainer maker has not been updated since its implementation in version 6.1—it is largely unsupported, and emphasis is given on using Lua to generate trainers.
 Even the trainer maker itself uses Lua scripts to generate trainers.